mozsearch/mozsearch/docs/testing-checks.md

 #### Updating

-Outside the VM, make sure you have an up-to-date copy of the default branch and then branch from that.
+Outside the container, make sure you have an up-to-date copy of the default branch and then branch from that.
 ```shell
 # change into the mozsearch-mozilla checkout